tomxp411/Character-Editor/README.md

 ## License
 License is GPL3.
 Copyright is Tom P. Wilson.

+I am developing a custom 8x8 font in conjunction with this product.
+The font files are free for any use, with attribution.
+Please link back to this GitHub repository.
+I would love to see everyone in the retro community use the hybrid PET-ASCII font as their official font for 8 and 16 bit retro computers.

 I'd love a heads-up when forking this or using it in your project. wilsontp (at) gmail.com